Sydney-Informatics-Hub/training.artemis.python/_episodes/03-HPC.md

 questions:
 - "How can you scale up beyond your local machine?"
 objectives:
-- "Refresh how to connect to Artmei HPC"
+- "Refresh how to connect to Artemis HPC"
 keypoints:
-- "Several methods to connect to a remote machine"
+- "Several methods and tools to connect to a remote machine"
-- "Get access to more resources than your loacl computer"
+- "Get access to more resources than your local computer"

 ---

-#Connect to Artemis
+# Connect to Artemis

 If you followed the [Setup]({{ page.root }}/setup) instructions, then you should already have the required software installed.
 If not, _please go do this now_!